 Salisbury University actively considers environmental concerns in all of our operations.
 From our 22-year-old recycling program to our careful planning of new campus facilities, SU's commitment to sustainability is a major part of our overall master plan.
 With our recent partnership to cut energy usage over the next 15 years, the Maryland Board of Public Works lauded SU for our creativity and leadership in the area of conservation.
 I commend our students, faculty and staff for their ongoing and vigilant efforts to help lessen our burden on the environment.
 I am excited to see the bright tomorrow they are helping to ensure for future members of the SU community.

 In September of 2007, Salisbury University President Janet Dudley-Eshbach joined leaders from more than 400 colleges and universities across the nation in the fight against global warming.
 By signing the American College and University Presidents' Climate Commitment, Dudley-Eshbach pledged to move Salisbury University toward climate neutrality, with no net greenhouse gas emissions.
 In that journey, SU will reduce its emissions and accelerate awareness efforts needed to help the local community, and the broader society, re-stabilize the earth's climate.

 The Presidents' Climate Commitment is the first effort of its kind to target climate neutrality, not just a reduction.
 It was inspired by efforts such as the U.S. Mayors Climate Protection Agreement and the U.S. Climate Action Partnership, and is supported by the Association for the Advancement of Sustainability in Higher Education, Second Nature and ecoAmerica.

-One of the first initiatives following signing the Presidents' Climate Commitment was to evaluate campus emissions and to develop a greenhouse gas (GHG) inventory for 2005, 2008, 2010 and 2011.
+One of the first initiatives following signing the Presidents' Climate Commitment was to evaluate campus emissions and to develop a greenhouse gas (GHG) inventory.
 This inventory is also called a "Carbon Footprint".